January 2020 Yojana:- Download PDF Here

-- It has been found that such roads were not subject to stripping when come in contact with water.
+- It has been found that such roads were not subject to stripping when coming in contact with water.

-- Use of higher percentage of plastic waste reduces the need of bitumen by 10%.
+- Use of a higher percentage of plastic waste reduces the need of bitumen by 10%.

 - It also increases the strength and performance of the road.